Meditation- sitting posture- Padmasana ( Lotus pose)

 Benefits

-It directs prana to move upward from lowest chakra Mooladhar to Sahasrar the highest chakra.
+It guides prana to ascend from the lowest chakra, Mooladhar, to Sahasrar, the highest chakra.

-Lowers breathing rate, blood pressure and heart rate.
+Reduces breathing rate, blood pressure, and heart rate.

 Stimulate digestive system.